arosenkranz/scenarios/dd101-developer/03-apm/step2.md

 7. Under **Notify your team**, delete `@store-frontend`.
 You will notice that `@store-frontend` is automatically deleted from the message in step 5.
 In this case, you do not want to send any notifications.

-8. Click **Save** on the bottom right. <p> You will be redirected to the new monitor page.
-Browse the details. <p> Notice that **Tags** for the resource, service, and environment were automatically assigned to the monitor.
+8. Click **Save** on the bottom right.

+  You will be redirected to the new monitor page.
+Browse the details.

+  Notice that **Tags** for the resource, service, and environment were automatically assigned to the monitor.
 These tags will correlate the monitor to the respective Service Page and Resource Page.

 #### Discounts Service